marcoharuni/marcoharuni.github.io/blog.md

 # Blog

 Welcome to my blog.
-I write about AI, coding, research, and the journey of building open LLMs.
+I write about AI, coding, research, and Philosophy of AI.

 <ul>
   {% for post in site.posts %}